Jamie Muir: King Crimson

 In early March 1973, Muir attended Bruford's wedding reception, and had a long conversation with Yes's singer Jon Anderson during which he strongly recommended that Anderson read Paramahansa Yogananda's Autobiography of a Yogi.
-Anderson recalled: "He was an unbelievable stage performer...
+Anderson recalled: "He was an unbelievable stage performer ...
 I wanted to know what made him do that, what had influenced him.
-He said to me, 'Here, read it,' and it started me off on the path of becoming aware that there was even a path...
-Jamie was like a messenger for me and came to me at the perfect time in my life... he changed my life."
+He said to me, 'Here, read it,' and it started me off on the path of becoming aware that there was even a path ...
+Jamie was like a messenger for me and came to me at the perfect time in my life ... he changed my life."
 Anderson's fascination with the book soon led to the creation of the Yes album Tales From Topographic Oceans.

-A little over a week after the release of Larks' Tongues, Muir abruptly left King Crimson and moved to Samye Ling Monastery near Eskdalemuir in southern Scotland in order to pursue a monastic lifestyle in accordance with the strict principles of Buddhism.
-The British Press at the time cited his departure as the result of "personal injury sustained onstage during performance", a phrase attributed to the band's management company, E.G. Records.
-Muir himself stated "[t]hat was nonsense about my having injured myself...
-When I heard about what they'd said, I wondered why would anybody do that — what advantage could there be in not saying what actually happened?"
+A little over a week after the release of Larks' Tongues, Muir abruptly left King Crimson.
+The British press at the time cited his departure as the result of "personal injury sustained onstage during performance", a phrase attributed to the band's management company, E.G. Records.
+Muir himself stated "[t]hat was nonsense about my having injured myself ...
+When I heard about what they'd said, I wondered why would anybody do that – what advantage could there be in not saying what actually happened?"
 He also stated: "There were experiences over a period of about six months which caused me to decide to give up music, so one morning I felt I had to go to E.G. management and tell them.
-It was difficult of course, a whole year of tours had just been lined up...
+It was difficult of course, a whole year of tours had just been lined up ...
 I didn't feel too happy about letting people down, but this was something I had to do or else it would have been a source of deep regret for the rest of my life."

+Post-King Crimson

+Muir left King Crimson and moved to Samye Ling Monastery near Eskdalemuir in southern Scotland in order to pursue a monastic lifestyle in accordance with the strict principles of Buddhism.

 In 1980, Muir returned to the London music scene, recording with Bailey (Dart Drug), Parker (The Ayes Have It), and Company (Trios, Company 1981, and Company 1983).
 He also appeared on the soundtrack of the film Ghost Dance, a collaboration with another Crimson alumnus, drummer Michael Giles and David Cunningham recorded in 1983, and eventually released in 1996.
 Muir reported that he withdrew from the music business around 1990, to devote his energies to painting.

+Muir died in Cornwall, England, on 17 February 2025, at the age of 79.